-The District staff and Board of Directors worked through the strategic planning process in 2014 finalizing a comprehensive five-year plan with short, medium and long-range goals.
-The plan, as it relates to capital outlay, focused on the following specific areas:
+The District staff and Board of Directors last worked through the strategic planning process in 2014 finalizing a comprehensive five-year plan with short, medium and long-range goals.
+This former plan, as it relates to capital outlay, focused on the following specific areas listed below.
+This year, the Board and agency staff will reengage to develop a new five-year strategic plan.